Diffusion Models for Image Restoration and Enhancement: A Comprehensive Survey: Experiments

 \subsection{Datasets and Implementation Details}

 \textbf{Datasets.} It is noteworthy that the contents and degradation modes are significantly different across the datasets from different IR tasks.
-Therefore, we summarize the commonly-used datasets based on IR tasks, including SR, image deblurring, image inpainting, shadow removal, desnowing, draining, and dehazing in Table~\ref{tab:datasets}.
+Therefore, we summarize the commonly-used datasets based on IR tasks, including SR, image deblurring, image inpainting, shadow removal, desnowing, draining, and dehazing in Table 3 of section D of the \textbf{Supplementary}.